 To evolve a Dratini into Dragonair and Dragonite takes 125 Dratini Candy.
 To power up a Dragonite to over 3000 CP could take another 70 Dratini Candy and 80,000 Stardust or more.

 So, catch, hatch, walk, and claim as much Candy and Stardust as you can.

 Any questions about the Pokémon you absolutely need to evolve, TM, and power-up for Raids?

 Do you have any questions about which Pokémon to prioritize powering up, evolving, and using TMs on?
 Got any tips for your fellow Trainers?
-Drop them in the comments below and be sure to check out our Complete Pokédex as well as our many Pokémon Go Guides so you too can be a Pokémon Master!
+Drop them in the comments below and be sure to check out our Best Portable Battery Packs so your phone stays charged on the journey to becoming a Pokémon Master!